Tranzact-Network/tranzact-blockchain/README.md

 We support Off Chain NFT plots in the same manner as Flax and other forks, in that if you win a block with an NFT plot, you will get the .25 reward immediately.
 The .75 remaining reward will be able to be claimed after a 7 day waiting period.
 This waiting period is baked into the pooling contract.

 We are currently working on a GUI and CLI addition that will show pending and claimable rewards from NFT plots.
 Until that is complete we will most likely be using the [alltheblocks.net](https://alltheblocks.net/) online NFT claiming service.

+# If you are farming the Maize fork:

+We were informed by a user that we had some internal colliding ports with the Maize fork.
+Unfortunately one of those collisions was with our full node port 8655 and Maize's rpc port.
+This collision will not allow you to connect to tranzact peers while running the Maize full node.

+Therefore, if you want to mine Maize alongside our fork, please use the following workaround.

+1. Make sure you have updated Tranzact to the newest version.
+2. Stop all Tranzact and Maize services "pkill tranzact && pkill maize"
+3. Open the Maize config file (home)/.maize/mainnet/config/config.yaml
+4. Find and replace 8655 with 8677 in the config.yaml file
+5. Start all Tranzact services "tranzact start all".
+6. Start all Maize services "maize start all".